 The early bird catches the worm

-It's usual for developers to secure a certain number of sales before construction is complete, by advertising the project's desirability.
-Therefore, it's advantageous to get in quickly and be in a strong position to negotiate a fair price especially when there is a drop in the value of sterling.
-Some developers also offer additional discounts for investors purchasing multiple properties at any one time as an added incentive.
+It's usual for developers to secure a certain number of sales before construction is complete by advertising the project's desirability.
+Therefore, it's advantageous to get in quickly and be in a strong position to negotiate a fair price, especially when there is a drop in the value of the sterling.
+Some developers also offer additional discounts for investors purchasing multiple properties at any time as an added incentive.

 Invest today for tomorrow's growth

-As a rule of thumb, buying a property off-plan, with a completion date two years hence, will show an increased capital growth value in line with the market.
+As a rule of thumb, buying a property off-plan with a two-year completion date will show an increased capital growth value in line with the market.
 It can add value to a property, especially if purchased at a discounted price from the outset.
 It also means you can maintain the existing property and invest in new properties further down the line.

 Spreading the cost

 Most developers allow you to make staged payments when purchasing off-plan.
 Spreading the costs removes the stress of having to find a large deposit, which is a huge bonus and enables you to keep the funds in the bank for as long as possible; the interest accrued can help with purchasing white goods or furnishing packs.

 Stamp your personality on the property